BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ```
 npm run build (for one-time use)
-nmp run watch (if you are changing files)
+npm run watch (if you are changing files)
 ```

 ### Running the Server